-Families who are just beginning to uncover a concern about sensory issues will benefit most from Connecting for Kids' Empower the Parent program.
-This step-by-step resource shows you how to get started finding help for your child.
+Families who are just beginning to suspect a concern with sensory issues can use our Sensory Processing Red Flags or take part in a free occupational therapy consult through our Sensory Processing Awareness Program.
 We also encourage residents of the Connecting for Kids service area to contact us for personalized support.

 You're Not Alone

 In addition to the resources on this page, CFK offers opportunities to learn and connect with other families.